Part 1 | Part 2

-The main benefit being that it increases the body's ability to utilize fats for fuel, which gets very lazy on a high carbohydrate diet.
-When on high carbohydrate diets the body can usually expect an energy source to keep entering the body.
-But in the state of ketosis the body has to become efficient at mobilizing fats as energy.
+The main benefit of ketosis is that it increases the body's ability to utilize fats for fuel, which gets very lazy on a high-carbohydrate diet.
+When on high-carbohydrate diets, the body can usually expect an energy source to keep entering the body.
+But in the state of ketosis, the body has to become efficient at mobilizing fats as energy.

-Ketosis has a protein sparing effect, assuming that you are consuming adequate quantities of protein and calories in the first place.
-Once in ketosis the body actually prefers ketones to glucose.
-Since the body has copious quanities of fat this means that there is no need to oxidize protein to generate glucose through gluconeogenesis.
+Ketosis has a protein-sparing effect, assuming that you are consuming adequate quantities of protein and calories—0.7 grams per pound of body weight per day—in the first place.1 Once in ketosis, the body actually prefers ketones to glucose.
+Since the body has copious quantities of fat, this means there is no need to oxidize protein to generate glucose through gluconeogenesis.

-Another benefit has to do with the low levels of insulin in the body, which causes greater lipolysis and free glycerol release compared to a normal diet when insulin is around 80-120.
-Insulin has a lipolysis blocking effect, which can inhibit the use of fatty acids as energy.
-Also when insulin is brought to low levels many beneficial hormones are released in the body such as growth hormone and other powerful growth factors.
+Another benefit has to do with the low levels of insulin in the body, which causes greater lipolysis and free-glycerol release compared to a normal diet when insulin is around 80-120.
+Insulin has a lipolysis-blocking effect, which can inhibit the use of fatty acids as energy.
+Also, when insulin is brought to low levels, beneficial hormones are released in the body, such as growth hormone and other powerful growth factors.

 Where Is The Scientific Data?

-The state of ketosis is to the most part controlled by insulin, glucagon, and blood glucose levels.
-Insulin is one of the hormones that the pancreas secretes in the presence of carbohydrates.
-Insulin's purpose is to keep blood glucose levels in check by acting like a driver, pushing the glucose in the blood into cells.
-If insulin were not to be secreted blood glucose levels would get out of control and this would not be good for the body.
+Fatty acid production in fat tissue is stimulated by epinephrine and glucagon, and inhibited by insulin.
+Insulin is one of the hormones the pancreas secretes in the presence of carbohydrates.
+Insulin's purpose is to keep blood glucose levels in check by acting like a driver, pushing the glucose into cells.
+If insulin were not to be secreted, blood glucose levels would get out of control.

-Glucagon on the other side of the spectrum is insulin's antagonistic hormone which is also secreted by the pancreas when insulin falls to quite low levels, this usually happens when a person skips meals, or does not consume adequate amounts of carbohydrates for an extended period of time.
-When this happens glucagon is secreted by the pancreas to break down stored glycogen in the liver into a more usable form, glucose.
-But what happens if this continues and liver glycogen runs out?
-This is where the metabolic state of ketosis comes in, because the pancreas can also start breaking down free fatty acids into a usable energy substrate, also known as ketones, or ketone bodies.
+Glucagon is on the other side of the spectrum; it is insulin's antagonistic hormone.
+Glucagon is also secreted by the pancreas when glucose levels fall too low.
+This usually happens when a person skips meals, or does not consume adequate amounts of carbohydrates for an extended period of time.
+When this happens, glucagon is secreted by the pancreas to break down stored glycogen in the liver into a more usable form, glucose.

 What Is A Ketone, Or A Ketone Body (KB)?